AaronCWacker/CV/README.md

 22. 10	New Skills or Technology, Refresh Skills	Strongly Agree	Learned how quickly use hugging face to create AI apps at great speed
 23. 10	Other (just trying to learn more about huggingface)	Strongly Agree

-# Open Source Teaching Organizations and Classrooms on HuggingFace:
+# Open Source Teaching Organizations and Classrooms on [HuggingFace.co](https://huggingface.co/awacke1):
 ![image](https://github.com/user-attachments/assets/7bccd677-cc37-46e9-9df1-d7c56c310572)